 \subsection{Generalized additive models}

-GAM accommodates a wide variety of patterns by using a linear combination of basis functions (\cite{wood2017book}).
-Within the framework, GP can be approximated using basis functions to describe space-time patterns (e.g., \cite{kammann2003geoadditive}).
+GAM accommodates various patterns using a linear combination of basis functions \cite{wood2017book}.
 Owing to its parsimonious model structure and fast estimation algorithms (e.g., \cite{wood2011fast}), GAM is computationally more efficient than GTWR and GP models.

-When modeling STVCs, GAM users $L_s$ spatial and $L_t$ temporal basis functions for modeling (i) and (ii) respectively.
-For (iii), GAM typically considers $L_sL_t$ basis functions defined by their products.
-If $L_s$ and/or $L_t$ are insufficient, the resulting varying coefficient becomes over-smoothed and less accurate.
-This problem, known as the degeneracy problem (\cite{stein2014limitations}), becomes severe when considering (iii) because a large number of basis functions are needed to accurately model space-time interactions.
+When modeling STVCs, GAM uses $L$ spatial and $L_t$ temporal basis functions for modeling (i) and (ii), respectively.
+For (iii), GAM typically considers $LL_t$ basis functions defined by their products.
+If $L$ and/or $L_t$ are too small, the resulting varying coefficient becomes over-smoothed and less accurate.
+This degeneracy problem \cite{stein2014limitations} becomes severe when considering (iii) because a large number of basis functions are needed to accurately model space-time interactions.
 Unfortunately, the large basis dimension makes GAM slow.
-Thus, it remains an important issue to extend GAM to accommodate a large number of basis functions while maintaining its computational efficiency.
+Therefore, extending GAM to accommodate a large number of basis functions while maintaining its computational efficiency remains an important issue.